tuckerweibell/recipe/src/components/EzCard/EzCard.md

 ### Card with Heading

-Cards can have an optional heading.
-Headings should be descriptive of the entire card, not just the first section.
+Cards can have an optional [Heading](/components/ez-heading) for titles.
+Headings should be descriptive of the entire card, not just the first section within the card.
 Headings should be used when you want the content to be identifiable at a glance.

+Heading sizes can be customized depending on the use case using by providing a [Heading](/components/ez-heading) to your Card as children.
+The heading will be automatically placed within the cards layout according the [card content guidelines](#content).

 ```jsx
 <EzPage>